Sick leave in the United States

 The United States federal government requires unpaid leave for serious illnesses, but does not require that employees have access to paid sick leave to address their own short-term illnesses or the short-term illness of a family member.
 However, a number of states and localities do require some or all employers to provide paid sick leave to their workers.
+Some jurisdictions allow for "safe leave", the use of sick leave for health and safety reasons related to domestic violence, sexual assault, stalking, and other forms of violence and harassment.

 Availability

 A 2009 analysis from the Bureau of Labor Statistics (BLS) found that around 39 percent of American workers in the private sector do not have paid sick leave.
 Around 79 percent of workers in low-wage industries do not have paid sick time.
 Most food service and hotel workers (78 percent) lack paid sick days.

 A 2008 survey reported that 77 percent of Americans believe that having paid sick days is "very important" for workers.
 Some workers report that they or a family member have been fired or suspended for missing work due to illness.

 A 2020 paper found that requiring paid sick leave in the US likely increased overall well-being.
 When paid sick leave is required by law, workers tended to take two more days off work each year.